-It does not surprise the trend watchers (with great tools) that the companies that are performing exceptionally well in PPC are defending their branded terms with all their might but at the same time they are not shying away from bidding on branded searches of the other companies (mostly their competition).
-Moreover, there’s a reverse trend as well: many brand marketers are not paying required attention on their own branded searches leave alone the opportunities to capture the leverage on branded terms of their competitors.
+It does not surprise the trend-watchers (with great tools) that the companies that are performing exceptionally well in PPC are defending their branded terms with all their might but at the same time, they are not shying away from bidding on branded searches of the other companies (mostly their competition).
+Moreover, there’s a reverse trend as well: many brand marketers are not paying the required attention to their own branded searches leave alone the opportunities to capture the leverage on branded terms of their competitors.

 This leaves us with calculated speculation based on 5 popular trends explained below:

 There is a huge potential to be tapped from brand bidding.
-It could be used to improve performance of campaigns, bettering client retention and ultimately catapulting efforts of business development.
-All these things cue thatbrand bidding would be employed as an optimization tool, becoming a best practice.
+It could be used to improve the performance of campaigns, bettering client retention, and ultimately catapulting efforts of business development.
+All these things cue that brand bidding would be employed as an optimization tool, becoming a best practice.

 2ndTrend: Regulated industries monitor beyond the SERP

 Gone are the times when brands could just create any sort of content anywhere on Internet and forget.
 Vigilance has already gone up in cases of highly and specially regulated industries like Finance and pharmaceuticals and even the retail sector with the Federal Trade Commission (FTC) getting strict on content related to product promotion.
 Advertisers can only expect this trend to go upwards only for other Industries as well.

 It will thus come as no surprise if brands would want the advertisers to keep an eye on the content of their websites, landing pages, blogs, and newsletters/emailer.
 They could go out of compliance anytime if they are not careful, especially with the accidental violations which could lead to heavy government fines to be paid by the advertiser.